qaisjp/comm2-report/chapters/4-impl/8000-challenges/60-typescript.md

         readonly id: number;
     }
     ```
-- `ResourcePatchRequest` takes picks a number of properties from `Resource`, then makes them the properties _optional_.
+- `ResourcePatchRequest` takes a number of properties from `Resource`, then makes them _optional_.
 Optional properties are denoted by a question mark:

     **Declaration**